 The overriding factor will be determining the best interests of the child.
 Missouri family law courts are generally sympathetic to the notion that a child’s best interests are served by having both parents involved in their lives.
 The spouse who believes their soon-to-be ex should have either a reduced parenting role or have either form of custody removed altogether, will have to demonstrate their reasons to the court.

 Regardless of how custody issues are resolved, parents are presumed financially responsible for their children.
 Judges will consider a range of issues in determining an appropriate child support payment, revolving around the income of the parents and the needs of the child.
 Of course, life changes, and if either parental income or child needs experience a significant change, there can always be a modification to the original divorce settlement.

 One important distinction must be made–child support and alimony are not one in the same, even if they end up being paid together in a lump sum.
 Child support is focused strictly on the needs of the children and must be used for their benefit.
 Alimony is for the spouse.

 The divorce process is not an easy one, but with the right Springfield, MO divorce attorney, spouses can get through it and begin a new period of their lives.
-From our Springfield office, Taylor & Phillips serves clients throughout Greene County, Christian County, and Webster County.
+From our Springfield family law office, Taylor & Phillips serves clients throughout Greene County, Christian County, and Webster County.

 Call our law firm in MO, at (417) 487-4244 or contact us online to set up a consultation.

 We Provide a Free Initial Consultation Also Available by Phone or Video